top of page

 Search

 Think of a shy child being asked to perform in a school program in front of a large crowd, including the families of all of his classmates.
-Imagine what thoughts may be going through his mind: What if I mess up?
+Imagine what thoughts may be going through this child's mind: What if I mess up?
 What if everyone laughs at me?
-Then, just when he is about to step on stage and recite his lines, he looks out and sees his parent waving at him.
-Suddenly, he feels a sense of relief.
-His anxiety and fear begin to subside.
-He experiences a sense of safety, knowing that no matter what happens, he’s loved and supported.
+Then, just when they are about to step on stage and recite their lines, they look out and see their parent waving at them.
+Suddenly, they feel a sense of relief.
+Their anxiety and fear begin to subside.
+They experience a sense of safety, knowing that no matter what happens, they are loved and supported.
 This is just one example of how we may experience nurture in our lives.
 True nurture lets us know that no matter what may occur, we can be appreciated, supported, and cared for.

 What do you think of when you hear the word nurture?
 Perhaps you think of a parental hug or the embrace of a romantic partner.
 Maybe you recall a warm meal prepared by the hands of someone who cares deeply for you.
 Or, you may even call to mind a memory of receiving a gift, just for you.
 There are many ways that we may experience nurture.

-Through nurturing love, we experience a healthy attachment to others and a better sense of ourselves.
-We are, at our cores, relational beings.
-We understand ourselves based on our experiences with others.
+Through Nurture, we experience a healthy attachment to others and a better sense of ourselves.
 Emotional attachment is essential to feeling safe enough to relate to others.
 When we feel safe, we are more inclined to be vulnerable about our needs and are therefore more likely to develop trusting relationships with those who meet our needs.
-For example, when a baby cries, a nurturing parent will soothe the child by attending to her expressed need.
-By attending to the child’s need, the nurturing parent begins to teach the child that her needs are valid and that she can trust others to love her.
-As the child ages, this type of nurturing love models for the child how she also may meet her own needs and the needs of others.
+For example, when a baby cries, a nurturing parent will soothe the child by attending to their expressed need.
+By attending to the child’s need, the nurturing parent begins to teach the child that their needs are valid and that they can trust others to love them.
+As the child ages, this type of nurturing love models for the child how they also may meet her own needs and the needs of others.

 Because of it’s tie to safety, nurture can be one of the most frightening needs to name.
 If by nature, nurture makes us feel safe, to name the need for nurture would be to admit that we feel unsafe.
 It must be noted that our nurture-needs cannot be met 100% of the time.
 However, for healthy relationships with others and with ourselves, these needs must be met enough of the time to develop a sense of trust.

 Think of that child we discussed earlier, the one who was anxious about performing in front of a large crowd.
-He needed reassurance (nurture) and sought it by looking anxiously into the sea of faces in front of him to find the familiar.
+They needed reassurance (Nurture) and sought it by looking anxiously into the sea of faces in front of them to find the familiar.
 Nurture is the foundation of healthy relationships, and provides us the means to feel secure, even when the world is not.

 Recent Posts